 1. Banana boats

-Cut the banana in half length-wise to look like a boat.
+Cut the banana in half, lengthwise, to look like a boat.
 Now tell the children to add toppings to it.
 Let them fit as many as they can.
-If they add too many, some toppings may fall off teaching them how to accommodate anything in the given space.
+If they add too many, some toppings may fall off, teaching them how to accommodate anything in the given space.
 Why not take them to the nearest harbor and show them real boats?
 They would learn so much from sailing and rowing to kayaking or even canoeing, who knows.

 2. Visit a bike repair shop